Muirfield/pocketmine-plugins/GrabBag/README.md

     -Clear entities from the server.

 * **follow** _<player>_
-  follow : Follow a player
+  Follow a player
 * **follow-off**
-  follow-off : stop following a player
+  stop following a player
 * **followers**
-  followers : List who is following who
+  List who is following who
 * **folowme** _<player>_
-  followme : Make a player follow you
+  Make a player follow you
 * **followme-off** _<player>_
-  followme-off : stop making a player follow you
+  stop making a player follow you

 * **freeze|thaw** [_player_|**--hard|--soft**]
-  freeze|thaw : freeze/unfreeze a player so they cannot move.
+  freeze/unfreeze a player so they cannot move.

   Stops players from moving.
 If no player specified it will show the list of frozen players.